About Carroll County

 Vital Records

-Vital records for Carroll County, including birth and death certificates, are maintained by the Carroll County Recorder's office at 114 East 6th Street, Carroll, IA 51401, phone (712) 792-4333.
-Under Iowa Code Chapter 144, birth certificates can be obtained from the county Recorder where the birth occurred or from the Iowa Department of Public Health Bureau of Health Statistics.
+Vital records for Carroll County, including birth and death certificates, are maintained by Carroll County Recorder's office at 114 East 6th Street, Carroll, IA 51401 Under Iowa Code Chapter 144, birth certificates can be obtained from Carroll County Recorder where the birth occurred or from the Iowa Department of Public Health Bureau of Health Statistics.
+Birth certificates cost $15.00 for the first certified copy and $15.00 for each additional copy ordered at the same time, with processing typically taking 5-7 business days for in-person requests and 2-3 weeks for mail requests.

 • Death certificates are also available from the Recorder's office at the same fee structure.